How Important Is Idle Time?

 More interesting bits:

-Rest: Why You Get More Done When You Work Less by Alex Soojung-Kim Pang
+Rest: Why You Get More Done When You Work Less book by Alex Soojung-Kim Pang

-How to Do Nothing: Resisting the attention economy by Jenny Odell
+How to Do Nothing: Resisting the attention economy book by Jenny Odell

 The Guardian article by Elle Hunt.
 'Jenny Odell on why we need to learn to do nothing: ‘It's a reminder that you're alive’